2018 "Dasempre del Pozzo Buono"

 Grape: 100% Lacrima

 Tasting Notes: The color is intense ruby red with purple reflections.
-On the nose the wine is bright and vibrant, expressing notes of red, blue and purples fruits such as plums, wild berries, cherry and blueberry and floral notes of violet.
+On the nose the wine is bright and vibrant, expressing notes of red, blue and purples fruits such as plums, wild berries, cherry and blueberry, accompanied by floral notes of violet and hints of spices.
 In the mouth the wine is fresh and lean, with bright acidity and soft tannins.
 The aftertaste is long and persistent.

 Recommended Drink Window: Best NOW!
 Drink young, before 2025.